grouperenault/fmutool/README.md

 the way the FMU is generated, is preferable when possible.

+## Installation

+Two options available to install FMUTool:

+- (Easiest option) Install with from PyPI: `python -m pip install fmutool`
+- Compile and install from [github repository](https://github.com/grouperenault/fmutool).
+You will need
+  - Python required packages.
+See `requirements.txt`.
+  - C compiler

 ## Graphical User Interface

 FMUTool is released with a GUI.
-You can launch it with the following command `python -m fmutool` (without any option) See `requirements.txt` to install required python packages.
+You can launch it with the following command `fmutool` (without any option)

 ![GUI](doc/fmutool.png "GUI")

 ## Command Line Interface

+You can use `fmutool -help` to get usage:

 ```
 usage: fmutool [-h] -input path/to/module.fmu [-output path/to/module-modified.fmu] [-remove-toplevel] [-merge-toplevel]